 where $k_0=\omega/c$, while $\varepsilon_0$ and $c$ denote the vacuum permittivity and speed of light respectively, and with $\kappa_{1,2}^2=q^2-\varepsilon_{1,2}k_0^2$ on either side of the monolayer.
-In Eq.~(\ref{disp}) the first multiplier on the left-hand side stands for the dispersion of a transverse electric (TE) mode, whereas the second one represents a transverse magnetic (TM) mode.
-Interestingly, the presence of the off-diagonal component, $\sigma_{xy}(\omega)$, on the right hand side of Eq.~(\ref{disp}) results in the electromagnetic wave being of hybrid nature, with the mixing being proportional to $\sigma_{xy}(\omega)$ squared.
+In Eq.~(\ref{disp}) multipliers on the left-hand side stand for the dispersion of a transverse electric (TE) and a transverse magnetic (TM) modes that can potentially be achieved in the selected media.
+Note that when the off-diagonal component $\sigma_{xy}=0$ the expression ~(\ref{disp}) decouples and represents the superposition of two independently propagating waves.
+However, due to the presence of the off-diagonal component for CrI$_3$ monolayer, the right-hand side of Eq.~(\ref{disp}) results in the electromagnetic wave being of hybrid nature due to the mixing between TE and TM modes proportional to $\sigma_{xy}(\omega)$ squared.

 Numerical solution to Eq.~(\ref{disp}) allows to identify the dispersion of localized surface electromagnetic waves, as shown in Fig.~\ref{fig:dispersion}.
 The imaginary part, $\mathrm{Im}~q(\omega)$, defines the attenuation constant and is almost negligible in a relatively wide spectral region (up to $\omega\simeq1.2$ eV), thus favoring the formation and propagation of surface plasmon polaritons bound to the ferromagnetic CrI$_3$ monolayer.
 However, the imaginary part of $\mathrm{Im}~q(\omega)$ becomes rather pronounced for higher frequencies, which takes place in the vicinity of interband transitions corresponding to the absorption edge.
-Noteworthy, the solution to Eq.~(\ref{disp}) inherits the properties of TM plasmon with almost negligible impact from TE-mode (the absence of TE-mode is attributed to the lack of magnetic response in the system).
 Remarkably, upon inverting the plot in Fig.~\ref{fig:dispersion} we reproduce the well-known square-root behavior at small momenta, $\omega\propto\sqrt{q}$, with proportionality parameter 21.883 GHz $\cdot$ m$^{-1/2}$.
-In what follows, we will explore the field distribution upon numerically solving Maxwell's equations.